Lily Qi: Early life and career

 Qi was born in Shanghai, China on November 4, 1963.
 She grew up during the height of the Cultural Revolution, during which her family was persecuted.
-She migrated to Indiana on February 22, 1989, where she attended Manchester University on a sponsorship from Manchester professor Al Deeter, for who she worked as a translator when he visited Shanghai.
+She migrated to Indiana on February 22, 1989, where she attended Manchester University on a sponsorship from Manchester professor Al Deeter, for whom she worked as a translator when he visited Shanghai.
 While at Manchester, she met her future husband, Yu "Phil" Peng.
 She graduated from Manchester University in 1991, earning a M.A. degree in communication studies.
 Afterwards, the couple worked at universities in Athens, Ohio, and Morgantown, West Virginia.
-In 1997, the couple moved to Montgomery County, Maryland after Qi accepted a position working on multicultural affairs at American University.
+In 1997, the couple moved to Montgomery County, Maryland, after Qi accepted a position working on multicultural affairs at American University.
 She became a citizen of the United States in 1999 and earned a M.B.A. degree in marketing and global information technology management in 2001 while working at American University.
 After graduating, Qi began working on economic development for a couple of nonprofit organizations.